freeenergylab/FEP-SPell-ABFE/README.md

 Users can fine-tune the behavior of this workflow by editing the `config.yaml` file.
 Please note the comments in the `config.yaml` file.

 # Dependencies:
-This workflow mainly depends on the following packages:
+This workflow mainly depends on the packages including Slurm, CUDA, OpenMPI, Amber, Anaconda3 and APBS.
+With the environment-modules's help, you can use `module load` command to load the dependent softwares, like:
 ```
 module load slurm/slurm/20.02.7
 module load cuda12.0/toolkit/12.0.1